laravel/docs/sail.md

 <a name="executing-node-npm-commands"></a>
 ### Executing Node / NPM Commands

-Node commands may be executed using the `npm` command while NPM commands may be executed using the `npm` command:
+Node commands may be executed using the `node` command while NPM commands may be executed using the `npm` command:

 ```nothing
 sail node --version